Heather Mack: Relationship between Heather Mack and her mother

 It is reported that the police were called to the Mack home on 86 occasions on theft and domestic violence reports cases between January 2004 and June 2013 all relating to domestic incidents between mother and daughter.
 In January 2010, Heather punched her mother's broken ankle.
-Her daughter was also accused of stealing $1000.
-In February 2011, Heather broke her mother's arm, and then removed the phone cord to prevent her mother calling 911.
+She was also accused of stealing $1000.
+In February 2011, Heather broke her mother's arm, and then removed the phone cord to prevent her mother from calling 911.
 In July 2011, Heather again threatened her mother.
 In November 2012, she bit her mother, leaving a bruise, but her mother refused to allow police to photograph it.

 Heather attended Oak Park and River Forest High School from 2010-2014.
 While a senior at Oak Park, Heather began dating Tommy Schaefer, an unemployed rapper also known as Tommy EXX.
-Heather's mother did not approve of the relationship and so she sold their house and moved Heather and herself to Gold Coast, Chicago.
+Heather's mother did not approve of the relationship and so she sold their house and moved Heather and herself to the Gold Coast neighborhood of Chicago.
 Despite this, Heather became pregnant by Tommy.
 According to her lawyer, Heather had had two abortions under her mother's control and her mother was seeking to obtain a power of attorney over her daughter to enforce the third abortion, at the time that Sheila booked their final trip to Bali, where she was still waiting for blood work to find out if Heather was really pregnant.